th0r88/jf.si/about.md

 permalink: /about/
 ---

-- QA Engineer at tretton37,
+- Global IS/IT Manager at tretton37,
 - Podcaster at Apgrejd,
 - Gamer (PC, Switch, PS4)
 - Hobby Repair technician,